openenergymonitor/guide/source/technical/compiling.markdown

 `$ pio run`

-**That's it!** That's all that's needed to setup pio from scratch and compile emonTx firmware :-D
+### 4. Upload with PlatformIO CLI

+`$ pio run -t upload`

-The first time platformIO is run it will ask to install the required libraries  and avr toolchain.
-The required libraries are defined in platformio.ini in the project folder.
+*The first time platformIO is run it will ask to install the required libraries  and avr toolchain.
+The required libraries are defined in platformio.ini in the project folder.*

+### 4. View serial port with PlatformIO CLI

+`$ pio serialports monitor -b9600`

+For more PlatformIO commandline love see [PlatformIO getting started](http://docs.platformio.org/en/latest/quickstart.html)